 JN: As a native Texan, I knew I wanted to stay in my home state to practice.
 I did not have the foresight to know or appreciate how the market would grow to where it is now.
 I knew that Texas presented the opportunity to balance good work with the ability to have a family life.

-RC: I recently relocated to Texas after spending nearly all of my life and my legal career in New York.
+RC: I relocated to Texas after spending nearly all of my life and my legal career in New York.
 I moved because Jackson Walker offered robust, dynamic, and challenging restructuring work where I could expand my practice into mid-market cases and bankruptcy litigation, while providing real work-life balance.
 And I couldn’t pass up being in the thick of the most interesting bankruptcy venue in the country.

 “The lifestyle in Texas is so much better than in New York!”